mrucker/kpirl-kla/README.md

 ## Quick Start

-Two files have been provided in the root directory for a "quick start".
+Two files have been provided in the root for a "quick start".
+The files should be executable "out-of-the-box".
 These files use the "huge" domain, but could easily be used with any domain.
-The files should be executable "out-of-the-box".
 Further documentation is provided in-line within the files.

 * qs_compare.m - compares the performance of three different RL algorithms in the "huge" domain.
 To compare performance a number of random reward functions are generated, then a policy is learned for each of these functions using the RL algorithms.
 Using the learned policies a number of random episodes are generated.
 Each episode's value is calculated, and the expected value for each RL algorithm is output for comparison.
 * qs_inverse.m - uses kpirl on the "huge" domain to determine a reward function.